 Duong Lam Ancient Village

-Duong Lam ancient village can be said as a great choice when you need to move away from the noisy, and bustle of the city.
+Duong Lam ancient village is a great choice when you need to get away from the noise and bustle of the city.
 Duong Lam ancient village is a small village located in Son Tay district, Hanoi city, just over 40km from the center of the capital.

-Over hundreds of years of existence, Duong Lam ancient village still preserves ancient architectural works, landscapes such as village gates, banyan trees, wharves, communal yards.
-The village also is well-known by many cultural and historical relics including temples, pagodas, stone steles.
+Over hundreds of years, Duong Lam ancient village has preserved ancient architectural works and landscapes such as village gates, banyan trees, wharves, and communal yards.
+The village is also well known for its many cultural and historical relics, including temples, pagodas, and stone steles.

-Duong Lam has more than nine hundred traditional houses with special construction – being built from the laterite blocks.
+Duong Lam has more than nine hundred traditional houses with special construction- built from laterite blocks.

-Annually, Duong Lam organizes the local festivals to honor the national heroes.
-There are two most ideal times of the year to explore this small village: the festive season or the rice harvest season.
-The festive season in Duong Lam usually takes place around January of the lunar calendar every year.
-At this time in Duong Lam village, there will be quite a lot of unique and interesting festival activities.
-The most famous of which is the Mong Phu village ceremony, which takes place from the 4th to the 10th of January every year.
+Annually, Duong Lam organizes local festivals to honor the national heroes.
+There are two ideal times of the year to explore this small village: the festive season or the rice harvest season.
+The festive season in Duong Lam usually falls around January on the lunar calendar.
+At this time in Duong Lam village, there will be many unique and interesting festival activities.
+The most famous of which is the Mong Phu village ceremony, held from the 4th to the 10th of January every year.

-In addition, the period of the rice harvest season in May and June is also the time when Duong Lam ancient village receives the most tourists.
-Around this time Duong Lam village appeared with an incredibly peaceful atmosphere.
+In addition, the rice harvest season in May and June is when Duong Lam ancient village receives the most tourists.
+Around this time, Duong Lam village appears with an incredibly peaceful atmosphere.

-Hanoi not only attracts visitors with famous landmarks, but also known as a “culinary paradise” with countless variety of reasonable and tasty eats and drinks, ranging from soups, noodles, rolls, fries, and sandwiches perfectly paired with plenty of fresh herbs to fresh beer, coffee and green tea.
+Hanoi not only attracts visitors with famous landmarks but is also known as a “culinary paradise” with countless varieties of affordable, tasty eats and drinks, ranging from soups, noodles, rolls, fries, and sandwiches perfectly paired with plenty of fresh herbs to fresh beer, coffee, and green tea.
 Compared to other cities in Vietnam, Hanoi food tends to be on the sweeter side; less sour and utilizes freshwater ingredients such as prawns, squids, shrimps, crabs, clams, and mussels.
-Since a trip to Hanoi won’t be completed without trying its traditional delicacies, here’s a list of dishes that you should try for at least one time.
+Since a trip to Hanoi won’t be complete without trying its traditional delicacies, here’s a list of dishes that you should try at least once.

 Vietnamese Pho

-Some recommend addresses: Pho Gia Truyen (49 Bat Dan, Hoan Kiem District); Pho Thin (13 Lo Duc, Hai Ba Trung District; Pho Ly Quoc Su (No 10 Ly Quoc Su, Hoan Kiem District); Pho Suong (36B Mai Hac De, Hai Ba Trung District); Pho Bung (01 Hang Trong, Hoan Kiem District)….
+Some recommended addresses: Pho Gia Truyen (49 Bat Dan, Hoan Kiem Ward); Pho Thin (13 Lo Duc, Hai Ba Trung Ward; Pho Ly Quoc Su (No 10 Ly Quoc Su, Hoan Kiem Ward); Pho Suong (36B Mai Hac De, Hai Ba Trung Ward); Pho Bung (01 Hang Trong, Hoan Kiem Ward)….

 Fresh rice vermicelli